open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 EOF
 ```

-With this file to hand we can use the ocm CLI to write this store this resource information in our component archive:
+With this file, we can use the ocm CLI to store the resource information in our component archive:

 `ocm add resource ./component-archive image_resource.yaml`